 The Watch Series 7's new fitness features focus on those who regularly ride a bike.
 Cycling is one of the modes that can now be triggered automatically, as well auto-pause and resume features.

 Fall detection, a safety feature introduced in 2018, will also now detect falls while working out.

 Whenever the Watch Series 7 ends up being released, it'll be running the final release of watchOS 8.

 Announced at WWDC in June 2021, Apple's latest software update focuses on photos and messaging, health, sleep, keeping fit and mindfulness, plus better support for smart home kit and some new Apple Wallet features.
 Plus there's Assistive Touch, which allows you to control the watch using gestures, and on-device recording for Siri.

 Among the most interesting new features are the fact Apple Watch will get the iPhone's Portrait Photos mode, allowing you to display even better images of your friends and family, plus the rebranding of the Breathe app as Mindfulness, which now includes a Pause to Relax mode with calming animations and the addition of a Mindful Minutes summary.

 For more details on watchOS 8 see our dedicated article.

-That's all the new Apple Watch rumours for the time being.
-Be sure to keep checking back: we'll update whenever news breaks.
+That's all the new Apple Watch news for the time being.
+Be sure to keep checking back: we'll update whenever a concrete release date is revealed.